Devon-McBain/Maven/README.md

 7. **Test Reporting:**
    - Generate test reports summarizing test execution results, defect metrics, and test coverage.
    - The Cucumber BDD framework will be employed for organizing, executing, and managing the tests.
-   - Additionally, the Cucumber BDD framework will generate an HTML, JSON or XML reports summarizing the test results, making it easy to analyze and share the test outcomes.
+   - Additionally, the Cucumber BDD framework will generate an HTML, JSON and/or XML report summarizing the test results, making it easy to analyze and share the test outcomes.
-   - Share reports with stakeholders to provide insights into the quality of the Orange HRM frontend website.
+   - Share reports with stakeholders, in the necessary format, to provide insights into the quality of the Orange HRM frontend website.

 8. **Continuous Improvement:**
    - Gather feedback from testing activities to improve future test planning and execution.